odoo/documentation/inventory/routes/concepts/cross_dock.rst

 .. note::
 	Doing so will also enable the *Storage Locations* feature.

 Now, both *Incoming* and *Outgoing* shipments should be configured to work with 2 steps.
-To adapt the configuration, go to *Inventory > Configuration > Warehouses* and edit your warehouse.
+To adapt the configuration, go to :menuselection:`Inventory --> Configuration --> Warehouses` and edit your warehouse.

 .. image:: media/cross3.png
  	:align: center

-This modification will lead to the creation of a *Cross-Docking* route that can be found in *Inventory > Configuration > Routes*.
+This modification will lead to the creation of a *Cross-Docking* route that can be found in :menuselection:`Inventory --> Configuration --> Routes`.

 .. image:: media/cross4.png
  	:align: center